Telnet-23/50DaysOfAzure/Compute /Day25-ExpandingandManagingDiskStorage.md

 STEP 1

-First get all the required information abount the existing disk such as resource group and confirming its current size.
+First get all the required information about the existing disk such as resource group and confirming its current size.
 ```az disk list```

 Then before you can do anything, stop and deallocate the VM